fivexl/website/content/blog/container-hardening-guide/index.md

 ### Stage 0.
 App Packaging for Enhanced Security in Containerized Environments
 1.  **Rethinking the Role of Interpreters.**
-In the realm of containerization, fortifying security is paramount, especially when it involves interpreters for dynamic languages such as Python or JavaScript.
-These interpreters, if present within a container, pose a potential security threat.
-An intruder breaching a container could exploit them to execute unauthorised code, risking the integrity of the entire system.
-To counteract these threats, consider the following strategies:
+With compilable languages, the application is compressed into a single, statically linked binary.
+This can be placed into a scratch Docker image, which is an image devoid of shell, CLI tools, or libraries.
+When an intruder accesses such a container, they lack the tools to download additional hacking software, extract secrets from memory, or move laterally.
+It would require a sophisticated and determined attacker to breach such a container.
+Compare this to interpretable languages that necessitate a runtime.
+In these environments, an attacker can inject arbitrary code into the Node runtime to download files, exfiltrate data, and attack other services.
+Recently, some tools have emerged attempting to package Node apps into single binaries, suggesting that, theoretically, we could achieve a similar isolation level as with compilable apps.

-2. **Transitioning from Scripts to Standalone Executables:**
+2. **Tools for transitioning from Scripts to Standalone Executables:**

-Transforming scripts into executable files serves a dual purpose.
-It diminishes the attack surface by obviating the need for language interpreters, and it typically enhances performance, as binaries generally execute more swiftly than interpreted scripts.
+    For JavaScript: Utilize tools such as [pkg](https://github.com/vercel/pkg) or [nexe](https://github.com/nexe/nexe) to create self-contained executables from your JavaScript code.

     For Python: Employ tools like [PyInstaller](https://github.com/pyinstaller/pyinstaller) or [Nuitka](https://github.com/Nuitka/Nuitka).
 These tools can transform Python scripts into executable binaries, eliminating the requirement for a Python interpreter within your Docker image.

-    For JavaScript: Utilize tools such as [pkg](https://github.com/vercel/pkg) or [nexe](https://github.com/nexe/nexe) to create self-contained executables from your JavaScript code.

-3. Opting for Minimalist Base Images:
-In your Docker containers, consider using 'scratch' images.
-These images allow you to deploy executables that are independent of external dependencies or interpreters.
-This approach substantially lowers vulnerability risks by minimizing the elements that could be exploited.
-By selecting 'scratch' images, you adhere to a minimalist approach, ensuring your container contains only what is strictly necessary.
+    However, not all packages are compatible with these tools, and most of these tools are not yet mature.
+For more information about the challenges of packaging Node.js apps, refer to [this article](https://dev.to/midnqp/bundling-nodejs-into-single-executable-binary-l3g ).

+3. Opting for Minimalist Base Images: The shift to standalone executables opens the door to utilizing 'scratch' Docker images more effectively.
+These minimal base images are essentially empty, lacking a shell, CLI tools, or libraries.
+This barebones environment is particularly suited for applications compiled into single binaries.

 ### Stage 1.
 Pre-Build Level